 Although the family reunion visa is called a “national visa”, please note that it does also entitle its holder to enter other Schengen countries for a stay of up to 90 days for tourism purposes.

-Please prepare two identical application sets with all of the following documents in the given order.
+Please prepare one set with all of the following documents in the given order.

 Incomplete documentation may result in the rejection of your application.